Quit smoking hypnosis has helped thousands to kick the habit. Is it your turn?

-The majority of people smoke as the result of an emotional trigger that subconsciously has you reaching for a cigarette.
+You’re probably like most of us, finding yourself reaching for a cigarette as the result of an unconscious emotional trigger and often it may not always be something that you are aware of.
 This may or may not be something that you are consciously aware of.

 How do I get started?

-If you decide you want to give Hypnotherapy a go please make an appointment and our Hypnotherapist Atma Edwards will give you a call.
+If you decide you want to give Hypnotherapy a go please make an appointment and we will send you the pre-consult questionnaire so we can help you best.

 Some facts and FAQ’s about smoking